European gas network codes

 Capacity Allocation Mechanisms (CAM) is the directive 2017/459 of the European Commission Regulation.
 The CAM network code requires that capacities at interconnection points between transmission networks are marketed by gathering the output capacity of the first network with the input capacity on the second network (bundled capacities), and by bid-selling these interconnection capacities.
 In addition, these interconnection capacities must be sold by auction and on dedicated reservation platforms.
 Eventually gas isn’t delivered at border points but it is mainly focused on wholesale market places which increases their liquidity.

 3 reservation platforms are implemented.
-GRTgaz is the co-founder of one of them, called PRISMA, that was created with the support of European institution and regulators but also 19 TSO’s of 7 European countries.
+GRTgaz is the co-founder of one of them, called PRISMA, created with the support of European institutions and regulators but also 19 TSO’s of 7 European countries.
 The CAM network code also includes provisions on non-existent capacity allocation mechanisms (incremental capacity process).

 Balancing is mandatory since October 1st, 2015 (directive 312/2014 of the European Commission).
 The purpose of this code is to harmonize balancing rules on transmission networks (input gas quantities to match the delivered quantities) promoting market mechanisms and the intervention of transmission network users.
 These ones should be encouraged to contribute to any rebalancing by intervening on the market places.
 Residual imbalances are the responsibility of the TSO’s which have to use market places before physical tools (e.g. storage).